Conor Clune: Early life

 Clune was born as Cornelius Clune in the village of Quin, County Clare on 26 July 1893, the son of John Clune, a carpenter, and Bridget Walsh from Kilkishen, who had married in 1874.
+His uncle was Archbishop Clune of Perth, who had been senior chaplain to the Catholic members of the Australian Imperial Force in World War I.

 Clune was one of a family of seven boys and three girls.
 He was educated at the local National School and St. Flannan's College, Ennis.
 A Gaelic League enthusiast, he also spent some time at Ring Irish College, Colaiste na Rinne, County Waterford.
 From a young age he was active in Gaelic League circles, and spoke Irish on every occasion possible.